port-labs/port-docs/docs/actions-and-automations/setup-backend/jenkins-pipeline/jenkins-pipeline.md

 # Triggering Jenkins using webhooks

+Port supports triggering Jenkins pipelines for both self-service actions and automations, using webhooks.

-In this guide, you will learn how to trigger your [Jenkins](https://www.jenkins.io/) Pipelines from Port, using [Webhook Actions](../webhook/).
+This page will guide you in triggering your [Jenkins](https://www.jenkins.io/) Pipelines from Port, using [Webhook Actions](../webhook/).

 ![Illustration](/img/self-service-actions/setup-backend/jenkins-pipeline/jenkins-illustration.png)

 The steps shown in the image above are as follows:

-1. An action is invoked in Port;
+1. A self-service action or automation is invoked in Port.
 2. Port signs the action payload using SHA-1 with the [`clientSecret`](/build-your-software-catalog/custom-integration/api/api.md#find-your-port-credentials) value and puts it in the `X-Port-Signature` request header.

    :::info